mtellin/Pixelbook/README.md

 ### Crostini Setup and Configuration
 Enable Linux support in Settings
 In Terminal, run to properly set timezone: ```sudo dpkg-reconfigure tzdata```
+Run this to be able to run add-apt-repository command ```sudo apt install software-properties-common```
 ### Crostini App Installation
 #### VS Code
 ```